lmammino/loige.co/content/posts/2022-07-16_invite-only-microsites-with-nextjs-and-airtable/index.md

 ![Example of documentation page for AirTable](./airtable-api-documentation-page.png)

 Isn't this an awesome way to provide documentation?!

-You can also see a bunch of `curl` and JavaScript code examples.
+And you can even get a bunch of `curl` and JavaScript code examples.

 What we want to do right now is to be able to retrieve a record by invite code.
 One way to do that is to list all the records and use a filter to try to match based on our invite code field.
 We can visit the section _List records_ to have a feeling for how we could do that.
 If we switch to the JavaScript code example we will see something like this: